 At a few town hall events she attended this year, House Minority Leader Nancy Pelosi gave a few unsatisfactory answers.
 In particular, she was asked about single payer, the Democrats’ view on former FBI Director James Comey, and who the leader of the Democratic Party was at the moment.

-In late March, Nancy Pelosi took part in a town hall event hosted by Anderson Cooper on CNN.
+In late March, Nancy Pelosi was interviewed by Anderson Cooper on CNN.
 One of the questions Cooper asked Pelosi was who the current leader of the Democratic Party was.
 Pelosi struggled a bit before saying she thought Obama (who was no longer in office) and Hillary Clinton (who had just lost in November) were the two current leaders.

-Days after her March CNN town hall, Nancy Pelosi attended a town hall meeting in San Francisco, her home town.
+Days after that interview, Nancy Pelosi attended a town hall meeting in San Francisco, her home town.
 At one point, she was asked about single payer.
 She said she was in favor of single payer before she was first elected by Congress yet claimed that the Affordable Care Act was in some ways more liberal.
 That elicited boos.

 While she was being interrupted, Rep. Pelosi lectured her crowd: